FormidableLabs/formideploy/README.md

 $ formideploy serve
 $ formideploy serve --port 3333

-# ... which should be scripted in package.json up as ...
+# ... which should be scripted in package.json as ...
 $ yarn serve
 ```